apmiller108/locotimezone/README.md

 ## Versions of Ruby

-This library should work with Ruby 2.1 and higher verions.
+This library should work with Ruby 2.1 and higher versions.

 It has been tested on the following versions of Ruby:
 * Ruby 2.3